sidiousvic/sidious.pizza/about.md

 # Tokyo Boy

-I moved to Tokyo a few years ago and have had a hell of a time here.
-It's a great place to break the law in sinless ways and still feel like a maverick.
+Tokyo adopted me a few years ago.
+It's f\*cking great.
+You can break the law in sinless ways and still feel like a maverick.

+_(Not that I ever do)_

 <figure>
   <picture>